On Control Of Sobolev Norms For Some Semilinear Wave Equations With Localized Data: Abstract

-, $ 3 \leq p <5$ and data $(u_{0},u_{1})$ in the $H^{s} \times H^{s-1}$ ($s < 1$) closure of smooth functions that are compactly supported inside the ball $B(0,R)$.
-We establish new bounds of the $H^{s}$ norms of the solution.
+Consider the semilinear wave equations in dimension $3$ with a defocusing and superconformal power-type nonlinearity and with data lying in the $H^{s} \times H^{s-1}$ ($s < 1$) closure of smooth functions that are compactly supported inside a ball with fixed radius.
+We establish new bounds of the Sobolev norms of the solution.
 In particular, we prove that the $H^{s}$ norm of the high frequency component of the solution grows like $T^{\sim (1-s)^{2}+}$ in a neighborhood of $s=1$.
-In order to do that, we first perform an analysis in a neighborhood of the cone, using the finite speed of propagation, an almost Shatah-Struwe estimate \cite{shatstruwe}, an almost conservation law and a low-high frequency decomposition \cite{bourgbook,almckstt}: this allows to establish a decay estimate at each time and consequently, to estimate the low frequency component of the $H^{s}$ norm of the position.
-Then, in order to find an upper bound of the $H^{s}$ norm of the high frequency component of the position and the $H^{s-1}$ norm of the velocity, we estimate the variation of another almost conservation law by using this decay estimate.
+In order to do that, we perform an analysis in a neighborhood of the cone, using the finite speed of propagation, an almost Shatah-Struwe estimate \cite{shatstruwe}, an almost conservation law and a low-high frequency decomposition \cite{bourgbook,almckstt}.